brandonconcepcion/brandonconcepcion/README.md

 ### About me
 Hello!
 My name is Brandon Lee Concepcion and I attend @ucberkeley.
 I am progressing through a double major in computer science and data science!
-My current positions are Course tutor for UC Berkeley's @data-8 class, an Academic Mentor for the Data Science Society's Academic Development Program, and a Data Entry Intern for the Califonia Homebuilding Foundation!
+My current positions are Course tutor for UC Berkeley's @data-8 class, a Teaching Assistant for the Data Science Society's Academic Development Program, and a Data Consultant for University Health Services!

 Feel free to reach me at [brandon_concepcion@berkeley.edu](mailto:brandon_concepcion@berkeley.edu)